linode/docs/docs/kubernetes/how-to-deploy-istio-with-kubernetes/index.md

 istio.io	https://storage.googleapis.com/istio-release/releases/1.4.2/charts/
     {{< /output >}}

 1. Install Istio's [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRD) with the helm chart.
-This command also creates a pod namespace called `istio-system` which you will continue to use for the remainder of this guide.
+This command also creates a Pod namespace called `istio-system` which you will continue to use for the remainder of this guide.

         helm install istio-init istio.io/istio-init